AkisArou/dotfiles/README.md

 # ML4W dotfiles

-This is the configuration of my Arch linux based installation for Hyprland (Wayland) and Qtile (Xorg).
+This is the configuration of my Arch linux based installation with Qtile (Wayland & Xorg).

 ## Common Packages